leokraft/Proseminar_Boosting-Bagging-Ensemble_learning/README.md

 # Proseminar - Boosting, Bagging and Ensemble learning

 This seminary paper has been written for the course "Proseminar: Advanced Topics in Machine Learning" at Karlsruhe Institute of Technology (KIT).
+The topic for this paper was "Boosting, Bagging and Ensemble learning".\
 The full document can be found [here](https://raw.githubusercontent.com/leokraft/Proseminar_Boosting-Bagging-Ensemble_learning/main/seminary_paper/Proseminar_Boosting_Bagging_and_Ensemble_learning.pdf).

 ## Abstract